eliumusk/mcp-rag/README.md

 - **Benefits**: Provides a dedicated `search_code_examples` tool that AI agents can use to find specific code implementations.

 #### 4. **USE_RERANKING**
-Applies cross-encoder reranking to search results after initial retrieval.
-Uses a lightweight cross-encoder model (`cross-encoder/ms-marco-MiniLM-L-6-v2`) to score each result against the original query, then reorders results by relevance.
+Calls Jina's hosted reranker API to rescore results after initial retrieval.
+This yields better ranking without hosting a local cross-encoder.

 - **When to use**: Enable this when search precision is critical and you need the most relevant results at the top.
 Particularly useful for complex queries where semantic similarity alone might not capture query intent.
-- **Trade-offs**: Adds ~100-200ms to search queries depending on result count, but significantly improves result ordering.
+- **Trade-offs**: Adds one external API call (~100-200ms depending on document count) but significantly improves ordering.
-- **Cost**: No additional API costs - uses a local model that runs on CPU.
+- **Cost**: Pay-per-use on the Jina API (same key as embeddings).
+No local GPU/CPU load.
 - **Benefits**: Better result relevance, especially for complex queries.
 Works with both regular RAG search and code example search.

 #### 5. **USE_KNOWLEDGE_GRAPH**